tdex-network/tdex-specs/02-transport-protocol.md

 ### Transport announcement

-Each *peer* MUST decides and MUST anounces which transport protocol wants to use for the connection, one or more combined between:
+Each *peer* MUST decide and MUST announce which transport protocol wants to use for the connection, one or more combined between:

 * Clear text `insecure`